 Toggl is the simple, intuitive time tracker that you and your team will actually use.
 It isn’t limited by device and works on your computer, tablet and phone; so no matter where or what you’re working on, your hours are being tracked.
 Oh, and you’ll never forget to turn this productivity app on because it sends you friendly reminders to do so.

 When you’ve completed a task, take a look at the detailed report.
 Toggl crunches the numbers and shows you how your time was spent.
 You just have to analyze its findings and adjust the way you work in the future to be more productive.

 If you’re a freelancer, a tool like this is mandatory.
 How else will you accurately bill clients?
 But even those who are employed on a salary basis will find Toggl useful.
 After all, to become more productive, it helps to first know how you’re really spending your time.

 Toggl is free to use, though premium features start at $9 a month per user.

 First, you’d have to scan your specific contract into the computer and email it to your recipient.
-Once received, the signee would need to print the document out, sign it, scan it back into their computer, and email it back to you.
+Once received, the signee would then need to print the document out, sign it, scan it back into their computer, and, finally, email it back to you.
 That’s just too many steps!